Kernels#

 |

-Kernel which computes directed transition probabilities based on a kNN graph and pseudotime. |
+Kernel which computes directed transition probabilities based on a k-NN graph and pseudotime. |

 |

-Kernel which computes directed transition probabilities based on a KNN graph and the CytoTRACE score [Gulati et al., 2020]. |
+Kernel which computes directed transition probabilities using the CytoTRACE score [Gulati et al., 2020]. |

 |